-Listed below are characteristics of rank in the academic title series of scientist scholar, educator scholar and clinician scholar, used for appointment or promotion to Instructor, Assistant Professor, Associate Professor and Professor.
-These are intended to be the standard criteria and are not intended to exclude qualified candidates who possess equivalent training.
+Listed below are characteristics of academic rank to be used for appointment or promotion to Instructor, Assistant, Associate, and full Professor.
+These are intended to be the usual criteria and are not intended to exclude qualified candidates who possess equivalent training and/or experience.